ogivuk/home-it/transmission/README.md

 **Handling file ownership and access control**:

-* The owner of files created and downloaded by a `transmission` container is the user used within the image to execute `ENTRYPOINT`, `RUN`, and `CMD`.
+* The owner of files created and downloaded by a transmission container is the user specified within the image to execute `ENTRYPOINT`, `RUN`, and `CMD`.
 The default user is `root` with `UID=0`.
-* A proper user should be set in the Docker image for maintaining the consistancy of file ownership and for handling access right in the attached storage where the `transmissiomn` state and downloaded files are preserved.
+* A proper user should be set in the Docker image for maintaining the consistancy of file ownership and for handling access right in the attached storage where the transmission state and downloaded files are preserved.
 * Setting the user:
   * The `USER` instruction in Dockerfile sets the user UID and optionally the user group GID.
   * UID and GID can be passed as build-time variables using the `--build-arg` argument to `docker build`.